dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 “Truman…”

 I gave my eyes time to adjust from the daylight to the dimmer lamp light, but they just didn’t.
 There was nothing but the lamp and the door.
 Nothing at all.
-No walls, no space.
+No walls, no size.
 It was an impossible place.

 *Any sufficiently advanced technology…* For a moment I worried that there might be obscenely magical technology in the world beyond Seahaven Island.

 But these thoughts were just my map.
 The blackness of the room was more perfect than my eyes could distinguish.
-This place was real; it was just invisible.
+This place was probably real; it was just invisible.

 "You're lost, Truman."

 I looked down at myself.
-The light touched my shoes, my clothes, my pen.
+The light touched my shoes, my clothes, the pen in my shirt pocket.
 I reached out in front of me and saw my hand touch a flat nothing.
 But it felt cool and softly smooth.
 Nothing out of the ordinary.
 I decided it was just very black paint.

-The lamp had turned on automatically, like my own Polaris to guide me.
 This was an ordinary hallway leading from one door to another.

 “It’s all for you, Truman.”
 The Voice could go on for all I cared.
 I didn’t become the mayor by answering people when they demanded it.